Istanbul nightclub attack: ISIS claims responsibility

 - Syria - 1

-- Palestian citizen of Israel
+- Palestinian citizen of Israel

 Source: Foreign ministries/news reports

-Witnesses in the club said they heard a loud noise, then a security officer told everyone to get out.
+Witnesses who survived the attack explained how what should have been a celebratory evening turned into a bloodbath.

+"We were having fun.
+At first we thought it was a fight, then there was a lot of gunfire," eyewitness Yunus Turk told CNN.

-One victim said he didn't know how many attackers there were, but he saw one person and hid.
+Another eyewitness said he didn't know how many attackers there were, but he saw one person and hid.

-"I got shot in the (expletive) leg, man," he told journalists as he was taken into an ambulance.
-"These crazy people came in shooting everything."
+"I got shot in the f****** leg, man," he told journalists as he was taken into an ambulance.

-The club issued a statement on its Facebook page Sunday.
+On Sunday, the club issued a statement on its Facebook page.

-"This terrible incident is a terror attack against our citizens' peace, brotherhood, serenity, economy, tourism and against our nation.
-Our hearts bleed and the bullets are in our heart," the statement read.
+"This terrible incident is a terror attack against our citizens' peace, brotherhood, serenity, economy, tourism and against our nation," the statement read.

+"Our hearts bleed and the bullets are in our heart," it added.

 A violent year